MeinAccount/com.maasdt.wcf.menu/README.md

 Menu API
 ========

-Menu API provides a menu API for static and object-boudn menus.
+Menu API provides a menu API for static and object-bound menus.

 Code Examples